MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 2/README.md

 <img src="/Media/verGraph.png" width="300"/>

 ## Exercise 2.3
 In this exercise we will use a for loop to create circles.
-Try to recreate the following shape with a nested for loop;
+Try to recreate the following shape with a nested for loop.

 <img src="/Media/LoopShape.png" width="300"/>